BugTracker.NET Documentation

 Subversion Integration [back to contents]

 If you are not using a version control system, you should start today.
-A good choice would be Subversion, along with its excellent Windows client TortoiseSVN.
+A good, easy, choice would be Subversion, along with its excellent Windows client TortoiseSVN.
 BugTracker.NET has built-in support for integration with Subversion.
 The files you need for the integration are all in the btnet\subversion folder.

 Installation